That's a pretty interesting story, and some nice lookin' carvings ;)

 I've heard you can put Vaseline (petroleum jelly) on the cut edges of the pumpkin to help keep it from getting soft.

-Some of you may find this interesting.
+this interesting.
 It's the "Pumpkin house of horrors" as created by former LucasArts writer/designer person Dave Grossman (who worked on Day of the Tentacle oa dnt he first two Monkey Island games, among others).
 Very neat (but twisted) carvings :)

 My family always uses our pumpkins after Halloween.
 We cut them in half and bake them in the oven like any other squash.
 Then we scrape out the pulp and use it for cooking, and freeze any left over.
 It tastes just as good (actually better) than canned pumpkin.
 And we don't have a problem with wilting or anything, we just leave the pumpkins outside in the cold until we're ready to use them.